dannynelson/guitar-quest/README.md

 Immediate Features
 - notifications
-  - figure out clearing isRead for notifications (by clicking link or mark all as read)
+  x figure out clearing isRead for notifications (by clicking link or mark all as read)
-    - also, how to highlight that a notification is unread?
+    x also, how to highlight that a notification is unread?
   - notification for progressing to next level
   - unique icon for each notification
   - sort notifications newest first
   - limit number queried and paginate them (show more)
+- dont query for every userPiece on each level
 - grade when waitingToBeGraded changes to false, not when grade changes
 - if piece graded multiple times, user gets too much experience x send comment and grade in one request.